adamDilger/resume/resume.typ

     time: "Jan 2018 - Feb 2020"
   )

-  Mid-level developer tasked with working in Agile based teams to provide managed services to a range of products and technologies.
+  Mid-level developer tasked with working in teams to provide managed services to a range of products and technologies.
+In this role I worked with business analysts and clients to deliver bugfixes and enhancements in monthly releases.

   Projects:
   - _*Aurora PAYG+*_
-    - ReactJS, ReactNative, d3.js charting library, .NET Web API, Azure infrastructure, TeamCity CI
+    - ReactJS, ReactNative, d3.js charts, .NET Web API, Azure infrastructure, TeamCity CI
   - _*Betfair Live*_
     - ReactJS, AWS Python and NodeJS Lambda backends, Bitbucket CI